EdoPedrocchi/Algorithm-for-Optimization/index.md

 ---
 layout: default
 ---
-The repository describes the theory behind "Populations Methods" and after that, it try to use this methdos in real pratical
+This repository describes the theory behind "Populations Methods" and after that, it try to use this methdos in prartical projects

 The theory part, is from chapter 9 of Kochenderfer, M. J. & Wheeler, T. A. (2019).
 Algorithms for Optimization.
 The MIT Press.
 The various sections have been modified with other materials found on the web